 Not only was Ramey able to cultivate her technical skills during the internship, but her communication and time management skills as well.
 Trust takes priority when it comes to a virtual setting, and that trust can only be built on efficient communication.

-“I was able to meet a few helpful mentors along the way who really helped me use this internship to my advantage and grow as a designer,” Ramey said.
+“I was able to meet a few helpful mentors along the way who really helped me use this internship to my advantage and grow as a designer,” said Ramey.
 “These would include my mentors in the Excel Network, my advisor at CAPA, my internship supervisor, and Rohit Kamra himself.”

 Ramey originally learned about this opportunity through the Excel Network’s Global Remote Internship Program, which connects students to internships around the world in their desired industries.

-“I was originally looking at the study away opportunities in New York for fashion,” Ramey said.
+“I was originally looking at the study away opportunities in New York for fashion,” said Ramey.
 “However, when I saw the Global Remote Internship Program, it intrigued me knowing I would be able to work for a company of an entirely different culture.”

 Despite the limitations the pandemic has presented, virtual internships provide a sense of normality through invaluable student experience in a world that is anything but normal.

-“The advice I would give to students interested in seeking out internship opportunities would be to always remain extremely open-minded,” Ramey said.
+“The advice I would give to students interested in seeking out internship opportunities would be to always remain extremely open-minded,” said Ramey.
 “The main goal of an internship experience is to see growth within your personal and professional self and continue learning within your industry in any way possible.”